sdmx-twg/vtl/v2.2/docs/user_manual/operators.rst

 **override** them.
 This can be achieved with the combination of the *calc* clauses and *is null* operators.

-For example, suppose that in a specific case the NULL values of the Measure Component *M\ 1* of the Data Set *D\ 1* have to be considered equivalent to the number 1, the following Transformation can be used to multiply the Data Sets *D\ 1* and *D\ 2*, preliminarily converting **null**
+For example, suppose that in a specific case the **null** values of the Measure Component *M\ 1* of the Data Set *D\ 1* have to be considered equivalent to the number 1, the following Transformation can be used to multiply the Data Sets *D\ 1* and *D\ 2*, preliminarily converting **null**